cudoventures/cudos-network-docs/src/learn/validators.md

 The Validator pool is currently permissioned to allow the network to launch from testnet with stability, this will fully open once the network is deployed to mainnet.
 The active Validators on the network are determined by who has the most stake delegated to them — the top 100 Validator candidates with the most stake will become Cudos Network Validators.

+Validators have a responsibility to be able to constantly run a correct version of the software, meaning their servers are always online and their private keys are not compromised.
+They also have a duty to participate in governance to ensure the decentralised decision making of the Cudos Network.

 ### Become A Validator

 If you are interested in becoming an early Cudos Validator during the testnet please get in touch with us using [this application form](https://www.cudos.org/#contact-us).